chinmay2312/Cloud-Provider-Simulation/README.md

 docker-compose up

 How to run using global docker image
-a.
-Install docker
+1. Install docker
-b. docker pull adarsh23/regionalcloudsim:latest
+2. docker pull adarsh23/regionalcloudsim:latest
-c. docker run adarsh23/regionalcloudsim
+3. docker run adarsh23/regionalcloudsim

 The above command will execute the app